flynx/pWiki/bootstrap/Doc/Path.md

 # ![pWiki](img/pWiki-i.jpg) pWiki Path

-XXX a Wiki is a set of pages, mostly top level pages, mosty titled in WikiWord style, pWiki follows this culture but does not restrict either page nesting or title formatting.
-But following this style is recommended.
+XXX a Wiki is a set of pages, _mostly_ top level pages, _mostly_ titled in WikiWord style, pWiki follows this culture but does not restrict either page nesting or title formatting, though following this style is recommended.

 XXX write a set of recommendations...